Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 ## Populating data

-When using a stateless datatype you will be able to populate the datamodel in when the app-front end requests the form data.
+When using a stateless data type you will be able to populate the data model in when the app front-end requests the form data.

 Datapopulating happens in two steps on the initial call from frontend (GET):
 1. Prefill, read more about this [here.](../../data/prefill/)